 He died 8th August 1918.

-Died of disease the 3rd April 1918.
+Died of the disease the 3rd April 1918.
 It seems that Indian Labour Corps actions were transport and earthwork for RFC.
-(Khasi - North Eastern part of India)
+(Khasi - North Eastern part of India).

 Sergent lance served AIF – 33rd Bn.
 Charles was born at Warialda.